-During the three months ended March 31, 2024, none of our directors or officers (as defined in Rule 16a-1(f) of the Exchange Act) adopted, modified or terminated any contract, instruction, or written plan for the purchase or sale of our securities that was intended to satisfy the affirmative defense conditions of Rule 10b5-1(c) of the Exchange Act or any non-Rule 10b5-1 trading arrangement (as defined in Item 408(c) of Regulation S-K).
+During the three months ended March 31, 2024 On June 4, 2024, none of James Wehmann, our directors or officers (as defined in Rule 16a-1(f) of the Exchange Act) adopted, modified or terminated any contract, instruction, or written Executive Vice President, Scores, entered into a pre-arranged trading plan for the purchase or sale of our securities that was is intended to satisfy the affirmative defense conditions of Rule 10b5-1(c) of the Securities Exchange Act of 1934, as amended.
+This plan provides for the sale of up to 10,000 shares of our common stock in the aggregate, and terminates on the earlier of the close of market on May 30, 2025 or any non-Rule 10b5-1 trading arrangement (as defined in Item 408(c) of Regulation S-K) the date all shares are sold thereunder.